Online Lidar-Only Odometry with Retrospective Refinement of Overlapping Submaps: Method

 \subsection{Motion Prediction}

-Both speed and accuracy of the registration depend on the quality of the initialization.
-To this end, we utilize a simple constant motion model.
-Given the last two poses $\state_{t-1}, \state_{t-2} \in \SE 3$ in a global reference frame we can calculate the motion $\dot{\state}_{t-1} \in \SE 3$ of our platform at the last time step with
+Similar to other lidar-odometry methods, we utilize a constant motion model for motion prediction.
+This model is both used for scan deskewing and for the initialization of the \ac{icp} registrations.
+Given the last two poses $\state_{t-1}, \state_{t-2} \in \SE 3$ in a global reference frame, we can calculate the motion $\dot{\state}_{t-1} \in \SE 3$ of our platform at the last time step with

-with $\state^{-1}$ denoting the inverse transformation of $\state$ and $\oplus$ denoting the pose composition operator as described in~\cite{blanco2021tutorial}.
-Using the assumption of constant motion and constant time between frames we can calculate the predicted pose at the current time $t$ with
+with $\state^{-1}$ denoting the inverse of $\state$ and $\oplus$ denoting the pose composition operator as described in~\cite{blanco2021tutorial}.
+Using the assumption of constant motion and constant time between frames, we can calculate the predicted pose at the current time $t$ with